Lester Horton: Death and legacy

-Horton died of a heart attack at his home on November 2, 1953.
+Horton died of a heart attack at his home in Los Angeles on November 2, 1953.

 Alvin Ailey briefly ran the company following Horton's death, but eventually moved to New York City, where in 1969 the Horton Technique became standard training for students at the Alvin Ailey American Dance Center.

 Since Horton's death, his dance technique and choreography have become widely known and practiced.
-Horton's legacy has survived through the www.lhdt.org Lester Horton Dance Theater Foundation, Inc., which is dedicated to preserving and promoting Horton's contributions as a dancer, choreographer, and educator.
-Also, various dance companies such as the Joyce Trisler Danscompany focus on Horton's technique,", as well as the Alvin Ailey American Dance Theatre and School.
+Horton's legacy has survived through the Lester Horton Dance Theater Foundation, Inc., which is dedicated to preserving and promoting Horton's contributions as a dancer, choreographer, and educator.
+Also, various dance companies such as the Joyce Trisler Danscompany focus on Horton's technique", as well as the Alvin Ailey American Dance Theatre and School.

 Notable students

 James Truitte was later an authority on Horton's technique and choreography, and taught at University of Cincinnati – College-Conservatory of Music.

 Other figures who emerged from Horton's school and company include actress Lelia Goldoni and Sondra Kerr Blake.
 The founder of the Mattachine Society, Harry Hay, had a daughter who took classes at the dance theater.
 Janet Collins, a twenty-year-old ballet student (who would go on to be the first African American dancer to perform full-time with the Metropolitan Opera in New York) was one of the students approached by Horton to perform in exchange for free classes.
 Collins enthusiastically agreed, and yet admitted to Horton that she knew "nothing about modern dance."
 Horton told her not to worry—he would teach her.